menu-line

 Fertility preservation should not compromise a young woman’s future chances of spontaneous conception throughout her natural reproductive lifespan.
 Egg freezing is considered a back-up insurance policy.
 If you never use your frozen eggs because you have achieved your desired number of healthy children, you can donate your eggs (either for research or to help an infertile woman), or you can discard them.

-Preparation for egg freezing is no different to that of IVF.
-First, you’ll be carefully assessed so we can choose the right protocol and medication dose for your ovarian stimulation.
+Step 2 Ovarian stimulation – Hormonal injections to encourage egg production.
 A woman usually produces one egg per cycle, but since more eggs are needed for a good chance of a future live birth, we stimulate the ovaries to produce more eggs (8-12) via injections of fertility medicines.
 We use one kind of medicine to stimulate egg production and another to prevent you from ovulating before it is time for egg collection.
 This process is known as controlled ovarian stimulation.

-All through the process we monitor you carefully through scans and blood tests, fine-tuning the protocol to ensure your ovaries are responding in the best way.
+Step 4: Egg retrieval – Performed under sedation.
 After 10-12 days of injections, the eggs are matured with a final trigger injection and collected 36 hours later.
 Egg retrieval is performed under sedation.
 Only mature eggs are frozen.

+Step 5: Vitrification (flash freezing) – Ensures the highest survival rate for eggs.
 Here at The Fertility and Gynaecology Academy we use only the most leading-edge, up to date technology, so all our freezing is conducted via vitrification.
 Vitrification is a ‘flash freezing’ method in which the eggs are frozen within 5-10 minutes, dramatically reducing the risk of any cell damage that can occur when eggs are frozen over hours via outdated slow freezing methods.

 To use the eggs later in life, they are thawed and injected with sperm, using a technique called ICSI.
 One of the resulting embryos is replaced into the woman’s uterus a few days later.